sacses/Ironhack-Final-Project/README.md

 Below there is a graph containing the previous model components, the actual historic of the time series and the trend changepoints observed:

 ![Model Forecast](https://github.com/sacses/Ironhack-Final-Project/blob/master/images/forecast_changepoint.png)

+## Pipeline Usage

+It is suggested to execute first `python main_scrit.py -h` to obtain a view of the available parameters to tune in to execute the model.
+If no parameter is given when executing the program, this uses the default values specfied in each variable within the `.env`.

 ## Directory Structure